Public water system plan review

 - Subject line:

 You will receive an automated email indicating that your email has been received.
 A plan review engineer will be assigned and will conduct the review of your project as normal.
 You can check the status of your submittal, the project ID and the assigned plan reviewer at any time using the 'Plan Review Web Query' tool.
-Please note, all staff are currently working remotely.
-As a result, email correspondence with the plan reviewer is preferred over phone calls.

 Wisconsin Administrative Code